floft/all-the-paperes/README.md

 ==============
 ## Running
-First, download a whole bunch of ML and AI papers from 2014-2018 from a variety of conferences and journals.
+First, download a whole bunch of ML and AI papers from 2014-2018 from a variety of conferences and journals. *Warning: it's over 25 GiB of PDFs.*

     ./download_pdfs.py